-- This is really the key lemma that changes in requiring allowable groups instead of groups with torsion elements of all orders - The rest of the proof is the same as in my dissertation
+- This is really the key lemma that changes one to allow groups with unpermutable sets instead of requiring groups with torsion elements of all orders for the kernel groups. - The rest of the proof is the same as in my dissertation.

-- This is really the key lemma that changes in requiring allowable groups instead of groups with torsion elements of all orders - The rest of the proof is the same as in my dissertation - In my disseratation, we had one group, Thompson's group V, that met all the requirements for a kernel group and had torsion elements of all orders
+- This is really the key lemma that changes one to allow groups with unpermutable sets instead of requiring groups with torsion elements of all orders for the kernel groups. - The rest of the proof is the same as in my dissertation. - In my disseratation, we had one group, Thompson's group V, that met all the requirements for a kernel group and had torsion elements of all orders.

-- This is really the key lemma that changes in requiring allowable groups instead of groups with torsion elements of all orders - The rest of the proof is the same as in my dissertation - In my disseratation, we had one group, Thompson's group V, that met all the requirements for a kernel group and had torsion elements of all orders - Already, due to a suggestion by Jason Manning, we have a countable collection of fundamental groups of hyperbolic 3-manifolds that are allowable and meet all the requirements for a kernel group, for each of which we produce an uncountable collection of pseudo-collars
+- This is really the key lemma that changes one to allow groups with unpermutable sets instead of requiring groups with torsion elements of all orders for the kernel groups. - The rest of the proof is the same as in my dissertation. - In my disseratation, we had one group, Thompson's group V, that met all the requirements for a kernel group and had torsion elements of all orders. - Already, due to a suggestion by Jason Manning, we have a countable collection of fundamental groups of hyperbolic 3-manifolds that are allowable and meet all the requirements for a kernel group, for each of which we produce an uncountable collection of pseudo-collars.